 Prior to 2016 the Company had reached an understanding with TANESCO that it would only continue to supply gas if TANESCO remained reasonably current with payments for current gas deliveries.
 Excess payments received over and above the current balances would be applied to the arrears balance.
-During 2016 TANESCO payments have been irregular and insufficient to cover current gas deliveries, however, with the resumption of weekly payments and in light of current discussions between the GoT and the World Bank, the Company believes that during the next twelve months the TANESCO arrears will be reduced.
-During the quarter, the Company received a total of US\$6.5 million (Q2 2015: US\$10.3 million) from TANESCO against sales totaling US\$8.6 million (Q2 2015: US\$9.9 million).
+During 2016 TANESCO payments have been irregular and insufficient to cover current gas deliveries.
+With the resumption of weekly payments in May 2016 together with the current TANESCO application for tariff increases to ensure it can meet its ongoing obligations, the Company has continued gas deliveries with the expectation that TANESCO will stay reasonably current with payments.
+However there still remains a high level of uncertainty as to the timing of a conclusive arrangement between the GoT and the World Bank and the amount of funds the Company will receive as a result of any arrangements made between the GoT and the World Bank.